davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

   * if it detects a dereferencing of a ``NULL`` value

-  * if a ``NULL`` value is erroneously passed to various CPython API entrypoints which implicitly deference those arguments (which would lead to a segmentation fault if that code path were executed).
+  * if a ``NULL`` value is erroneously passed to various CPython API entrypoints which are known to implicitly dereference those arguments (which would lead to a segmentation fault if that code path were executed).

   * if it detects that an uninitialized local variable has been used